 Eligibility requirements to apply for the Malta golden visa

-- The individual must be at least 18 years of age;
+- The individual must be a minimum age of 18 years;

-- The individual must have an annual income of at least €100,000 arising outside of Malta or owns capital of not less than €500,000; and
+- The applicant must have an annual income of at least €100,000 arising outside of Malta or owns capital of not less than €500,000; and

-- The individual’s application is deemed to be based on legitimate means and is not against Malta’s public interest.
+- The individual’s application is not against Malta’s public interest and has been made on legitimate means.

-However, the overall application process requires the payments only upon receiving the precursory approval from the Malta government.
-The financial requirements for Malta Citizenship can further be divided into three categories:
+However, the overall application process requires that applicants make payment only once they have received the Maltese government’s precursory approval.
+Financial requirements for Malta Citizenship can be split further into the three following categories:

 Malta Golden Passport

-The Malta Golden Passport program is generally classified under two heads: the Individual Investor Program (IIP) and the Indefinite Residency Visa Program(IRVP).
+The Malta Golden Passport program is generally classified under two heads: these include the IIP (Individual Investor Program) and IRVP (Indefinite Residency Visa Program).

-There are numerous advantages that come along with a Malta Golden Passport, making it one of the most highly ranked passports in the world, according to several global passport indexes.
+There are numerous benefits that are made available through the Malta Golden Passport, making it amongst the best ranked passports across the globe, according to several global passport indexes.

-- Malta Citizenship may be inherited by immediate descendants who in turn can pass them onto their descendants.
+- Citizenship of Malta can be inherited by immediate descendants who in turn can pass them onto their descendants.

-- Malta Citizenship does not make it obligatory for one to pay taxes unless one resides in Malta for over six months.
+- Malta benefits from an affordable taxation system, with candidates not being obliged to pay taxes until they have held residence in the country for more than six months.
 Moreover, taxes are based on domicile and remittance

 Life in Malta